Zerathane/mod-token-turnin/.github/README.md

 # mod-token-turnin

-**An AzerothCore module for [mod-playerbots](https://github.com/liyunfan1223/mod-playerbots) that turns tier tokens into gear — no vendor trip, no alt login, no manual per-bot busywork.**
+**An AzerothCore module for [mod-playerbots](https://github.com/liyunfan1223/mod-playerbots) that turns tier tokens into gear — no alt log in, no trips to the vendor!

 ## Overview

 Playerbots loot tier tokens just like real players, but unlike real players they can't walk themselves to a vendor and turn them in.
 Left alone, those tokens just sit in bag slots until someone logs into that specific character and does it manually — impractical when you're managing a full raid of bots.

-`mod-token-turnin` adds a single chat command that scans a player's own bags, and (if grouped) their party's or raid's bags, for tier tokens.
+`mod-token-turnin` adds a single chat command that scans a player's own bags (off by default, see below) and (if grouped) their party's or raid's bags, for tier tokens.
 For every token found, it resolves the correct class- and spec-appropriate gear piece, destroys the token, and awards the item instantly.

-The module is deliberately narrow in scope: it's a bot-management convenience tool, not a way to make gearing easier for real players.
-By default it only touches playerbots in your group, never your own character or real grouped players, unless you explicitly opt in.
+The module is deliberately narrow in scope: it's a bot-management convenience tool, not a way to make gearing easier for real players — by default it only touches playerbots in your group, never your own character or real grouped players unless you explicitly opt in.

 ## Features